anilakbay/anilakbay/README.md

 On my GitHub, you’ll find a variety of projects that demonstrate my ability to create user-friendly, interactive, and innovative web apps.
 I’m constantly exploring new technologies to keep improving my development process.

 ## My Skills
+- **Java (Intermediate)** - Proficient in object-oriented programming (OOP) principles, including inheritance, polymorphism, and encapsulation.
+Experienced in exception handling, working with collections, and integrating databases using JDBC.
+Currently expanding my expertise in Spring Boot to build scalable, enterprise-grade backend systems with a focus on performance and reliability.
+- **Python** – Backend development, automation, API management, and data processing.
 - **React.js** & **Next.js** – Building responsive, dynamic user interfaces and server-side rendered applications with seamless UX.
 - **JavaScript** & **TypeScript** – Writing maintainable, scalable, and type-safe code for web applications.
-- **Python** – Backend development, automation, API management, and data processing.
 - **MongoDB** – Managing web application data with scalable NoSQL databases.
 - **Git & GitHub** – Version control for collaborative development and project management.
 - **Docker** – Containerizing applications for easy deployment.